Jim Owens and Carolyn Balzar

 NASCAR Probably more information than most people really want

-Outlaw Sprint Cars If you like racing and haven't seen these guys, you're missing something great!
+Outlaw Sprint Cars If you like racing and haven't seen these race, you're missing something great!

 USAC Sprints, Midgets and Silver Crown Where NASCAR champions get started